 PROCEDURES

-A background check must be performed by the Department Head on all workforce members requiring access to EPHI repositories.
-The background check must be completed and deemed satisfactory by the Security Officer [and each Department HIPAA Security Liaison] before access to high risk EPHI is granted.
+A background check must be performed by the Department Head on all workforce members requiring access to ePHI repositories.
+The background check must be completed and deemed satisfactory by the Security Officer [and each Department HIPAA Security Liaison] before access to high risk ePHI is granted.

 All employees must complete the security training program, within two months of hire, in order to obtain authorization and access rights to ePHI.

-Each Department must comply with the policies and procedures for authorizing, managing, and terminating access to EPHI for workforce members detailed in HIPAA Security Information Access Management Policy.
+Each Department must comply with the policies and procedures for authorizing, managing, and terminating access to ePHI for workforce members detailed in HIPAA Security Information Access Management Policy.

-All the Covered Entity workforce members are subject to the attached Covered Entity Code of Conduct as it relates to the appropriate use of PHI and EPHI.
+All the Covered Entity workforce members are subject to the attached Covered Entity Code of Conduct as it relates to the appropriate use of PHI and ePHI.

-Attachment to Workforce Clearance Policy
+Attachment to HIPAA Workforce Clearance Policy

 Covered Entity Code of Conduct